myungdal-wang/myungdal-wang.github.io/_pages/about.md

 2. **How Does Capital Market Respond to Justice?** Solo-Authored.
 Submitted.

------The papers above won't be updated because their theoretical contributions do not meet my requirements, maybe they'll be continued when I have no more valuable projects.-----
+-----The contributions of the papers above do not meet my requirements, they would't be updated until I have no more valuable projects.-----

 3. **The Environmental Impacts of Stimulus Policy** with Yu Luo, Ming-ang Zhang & Hui Zhou.
 Submitted.